 In May each year, the New Zealand government announces their government budget, ahead of their new financial year which starts 1 July.
-It is often a time for our government to address topical financial issues for everyday Kiwis (such as petrol prices), and provide a few sweeteners if an election is looming (often by the way of tax cuts).
+It is often a time for our government to address topical financial issues for everyday Kiwis (such as public transport costs), and provide a few sweeteners if an election is looming (often by way of tax cuts, or focused financial support for certain groups of New Zealanders).
 This year, we’ve seen a trickle of pre-budget initiatives that we thought were worth sharing to make sure that you’re making the most of your hard earned money.
-We’ll also look at the government budget announcements and review how you can stretch your household budget further.
+We’ll also look at the May 2023 government budget announcements and review how you can stretch your household budget further.

-From increasing petrol to high grocery bills, there is no doubt that the cost of living is increasing for everyday Kiwis.
+From increasing rent, home loan rates and high grocery bills, there is no doubt that the cost of living remains high for everyday Kiwis.
 Meanwhile, electricity and gas bills aren’t decreasing, nor is rent, or the cost of imported goods as supply chain pressures make items such as electronics and whiteware more expensive.

 What is inflation?

 The Reserve Bank of New Zealand describes inflation as “a rise of average prices through the economy”.
 In short, your money won’t stretch as far as it has done previously.
-In fact, the cost of living, or buying the things you usually do (food, housing, insurance, petrol), is at its highest since Stats NZ started recording the cost of living in 2008.
+In fact, the cost of living, or buying the things you usually do (food, housing, insurance, petrol), continues at high levels for all household groups since Stats NZ started recording the cost of living in 2008.

-Income boosts for Kiwis that you can access now
+Income boosts for Kiwis that you can access this year

-Thankfully, the NZ Government has bought in some pre-Budget income boosts that can help support Kiwi households struggling to balance their household budgets.
-These changes kicked in on 1 April 2022.
+Thankfully, the NZ Government has bought in some Budget income boosts that can help support Kiwi households struggling to balance their household budgets.

 Making your money go further